gh123man/go-vrl/README.md

 > Vector Remap Language (VRL) is an expression-oriented language designed for transforming observability data (logs and metrics) in a safe and performant manner.
 It features a simple syntax and a rich set of built-in functions tailored specifically to observability use cases.

+## Versions
+There are two major versions of this module and consumers must choose which is a better fit for their use case.

+They aim to support as similar an interface as possible, with the key distinction being how VRL programs are executed.

+- V5 uses `cgo` to interface with a custom library built from VRL.
+This has better performance with the main downside being that it relies on `cgo`, which some applications may not care for.
+- V10 uses `wasm` to execute VRL.
+It performs worse, on the order of 2-3 times slower, however VRL is quite efficient so this still offers relatively good absolute performance.

 ## Usage

 ### Building and importing